-DEC identified a number of elected officials and community leaders who are interested in Global's proposed Project.
-The DEC provided that list to Global, which can be found in Appendix F. Global has accommodated requests to expand the stakeholder list and mailing list associated with the site.
+DEC identified a number of elected officials and community leaders who are interested in Global's proposed project.
+DEC provided that list to Global, which can be found in Appendix F. Global has accommodated requests to expand the stakeholder list and mailing list associated with the site.

-Individuals listed as stakeholders in the PPP received a mailer by Global on March 20, 2014, notifying them of the plan's availability and encouraging those with comments or feedback to contact Global.
-No comments or feedback have been provided to Global.
+Individuals listed as stakeholders in the PPP received a mailer from Global on March 20, 2014, notifying them of the plan's availability and encouraging those with comments or feedback to contact Global.
+No comments or feedback have been provided to Global as a result of this mailing.
 A copy of the mailer is included in Appendix G.

-The DEC and local elected officials have informed Global that they have continued to meet independently with numerous individuals and stakeholders interested in Global's proposed Project to solicit feedback on the draft PPP.
-Albany Common Council President Carolyn McLaughlin, Common Council Member Dorcey Applyrs and Common Council Member Vivan Kornegay provided feedback on the PPP that they acquired when meeting with community members.
+DEC and local elected officials have informed Global that they have continued to meet independently with numerous individuals and stakeholders interested in Global's proposed project to solicit feedback on the draft PPP.
+Albany Common Council President Carolyn McLaughlin, Common Council Member Dorcey Applyrs and Common Council Member Vivian Kornegay provided feedback on the PPP that they acquired when meeting with community members.
 This guidance is contained in Appendix C of this document.